 Identity-related frauds

 Identity-related fraud involves manipulating or fabricating personal information to gain unauthorized access to funds or data, bypassing security controls.
-According to research, 42% of all suspicious activity reported by financial organizations is linked to this type of security threat.

 Traditionally, identity-related fraud has been limited to identity theft, where bad actors steal real personal information and use it for financial gain.
 But as technology evolves, these schemes become more advanced, involving:

 - Synthetic identities.
 These are fake identities created by combining real and fabricated information to access financial services, like opening credit lines or taking out loans.
-A striking 72% of financial organizations report encountering synthetic identity fraud during client onboarding.

 - Deepfakes.
 These are AI-generated audio, video, or images used to impersonate real people.
 For example, a fraudster might mimic an executive’s voice to authorize financial transactions.
 Deloitte estimates AI-powered fraud losses could reach $40 billion in the US by 2027, driven by voice cloning and deepfake video attacks.
 As GenAI advances, identity-related frauds are becoming easier to execute yet harder to detect.